-Role based administration helps administrators to exercise more control by creating users with Administrator or Technician Roles.
+Role based administration in network switch port management software helps administrators to exercise more control by creating users with Administrator or Technician Roles.
 While users in Administrator Role will have complete access, users in Technician Role will only have read-only access.

-Adding Switches to the Switch Port Mapper tool can be either manual or by importing the Switch inputs from a CSV file.
-The csv file should contain the Switch Name / IP Address, Switch Community, Router Name / IP Address, and Router Community as comma separated values.
-Once the switches are added, they are automatically mapped in the background.
+Adding switches to the switch port mapping tool of the switch port management software can be either manual or by importing the Switch inputs from a CSV file.
+The CSV file should contain the Switch Name / IP Address, Switch Community, Router Name / IP Address, and Router Community as comma separated values.
+Once the switches are added in the switch port mapper software, they are automatically mapped in the background.
 Optionally, the administrators can also specify the associated subnets to sweep prior to scanning of a switch.
-This will make the switch learn all the MAC addresses of the connected devices, which will be retrieved and shown in the results.
+The switch port management tool will make the switch learn all the MAC addresses of the connected devices, which will be retrieved and shown in the results.

-The Switch Port Mapper can map multiple switches simultaneously.
-The administrators can add all the switches in their network and map them all at once.
+The Switch Port Mapper software can map multiple switches simultaneously.
+The administrators in switch port management tool can add all the switches in their network and map them all at once.
 This gives a complete port status of each of the switches.
 To locate where a specific device is connected, the administrators can simply search using the MAC, IP Address, DNS Name, or the Location of the device.

-The Switch Port Mapper provides an option to notify the administrators about the change in state of a switch port by email.
-Switch Port Mapper generates alerts when:
+The Switch Port Mapper software provides an option to notify the administrators about the change in state of a switch port by email.
+Switch Port Mapper software generates alerts when:

 In addition to mapping switch ports to devices, OpUtils allows administrators to block or unblock a switch port from within this tool.
 A switch port can be made administratively up or down through SNMP using the SNMP write community string of a switch.
 This is very useful to block the unwanted traffic from a particular port due to a virus attack or hacking.

 In most cases, administrators might also want to get the current status of the switches.
 From the port details view, they can perform the following actions: